Germandrummer92/SchedSlackBot/README.md

   --from-literal=slack_bot_token="xoxb-YourSlackBotToken"`

 * Adjust the "CLUSTER_DOMAIN" in the deployment.yml to match your specific k8s cluster
+* Adjust the "TLS_SUFFIX" to match your specific k8s tls suffix

 * Deploy the file:
   `kubectl apply -f deployment.yml`